 Further to s46 LGMPA, a person driving a Hackney Carriage or a Private Hire Vehicle must hold a licence relevant to the vehicle they are driving or they commit an offence and you could also be prosecuted for permitting that use of the vehicle.

 Under S143 Road Traffic Act 1988, the driver must also have the appropriate insurance to drive that class of vehicle or again, as well as the driver themselves committing an offence, you could also be prosecuted for permitting uninsured use.

 Professional advice for your legal journey ahead

-At Just Motor Law we have extensive knowledge of the legislation and current practice when considering the ‘fit and proper’ test.
+We have extensive knowledge of the legislation and current practice when considering the ‘fit and proper’ test.
 We are here to assist you in retaining your taxi licence and your livelihood.

 We can support you when appearing before the committee and if necessary appeal an adverse decision to the Magistrates' and Crown Court.

 Remember that by seeking specialist taxi licensing advice from the outset, you can ensure that any complexities and potential implications are effectively managed.
 Having access to expert taxi licensing advice can bring peace of mind at a time when you face uncertainty and concerns over what may lie ahead.